Woman won’t get prepaid headstone for husband until she also dies

 GRANDVIEW, Mo.
-(WFAF) — A Missouri woman says it has been almost three months since her husband was laid to rest and still there’s no headstone.
+(WDAF) — A Missouri woman says it has been almost three months since her husband was laid to rest and still there’s no headstone.

 Colleen and Bennie Asberry prepaid for burial services at 12 Gates Memorial Gardens in Kansas City, Missouri.
 They wanted to be side-by-side, sharing a headstone.